rehanvipin/work/content/java/build_tools.md

 Where are these located?
 Nowadays, most of them are hoste in maven-central (sort of like npm).

 ## Maven
+Helps in managing project dependencies, build / test tasks, and documentation.
-Specify the build script(s) in a declarative format in pom.xml.
+You can the project info in a declarative format in pom.xml.

+### Setup
+Download and install `mvn` in your system.
+The `MAVEN_HOME` variable is required to be set in the parent dir of `bin` where `mvn` is present.

 ## Gradle
-Specify the build script(s) in a ... scripting language format.
+Similar objectives to Maven, but you can specify the project info in a ... scripting language format.
 With Groovy / Kotlin.